Daniel Saidi's Blog

 may find this quick tip useful.

-In some situations, it may be handy to retrieve all classes that inherit
+Sometimes, it may be handy to retrieve all classes that inherit a certain

 NOTE: This post was written in 2009.
 Although the core logic has not changed